Suvendu Adhikari: Nandigram movement and rise within Trinamool Congress

-In 2007, Adhikari spearheaded the anti-land-acquisition movement in the Nandigram.
+In 2007, Adhikari spearheaded the anti-land acquisition movement in the Nandigram.
 He led the Bhumi Uchhed Pratirodh Committee.
 The ruling Left Front government in West Bengal planned to acquire 10,000 acres of land in the village to set up a special economic zone.
 This movement catapulted Mamata Banerjee to the centre-stage of Bengali politics.
 The state CID alleged that Adhikari had supplied arms to the Maoists to wage an armed movement against the state government.
 After Adhikari's success in Nandigram, Banerjee made him the party's observer (in-charge) of the Jangal Mahal i.e. Paschim Medinipur, Purulia and Bankura districts.
 He was successful in expanding the party's base in these districts.

+Member of Parliament

 In 2009, he was elected to the Lok Sabha from the Tamluk constituency.
 He defeated his nearest rival Lakshman Seth of Communist Party of India (Marxist) by a margin of approximately 173,000 votes.
+As member of parliament, Adhikari became member of various committees.
+He was part of the Standing Committee on Industry from 2009 to 2014.
+Later he became part of the Standing Committee on Personnel, Public Grievances, Law and Justice from 2014 to 2016, and member of the Consultative Committee, Ministry of Petroleum and Natural Gas from 2014 to 2016.
+In 2011, he was made the president of the Trinamool Youth Congress, the youth wing of the party.
+During this time, Mamata Banerjee launched a parallel youth wing of the party named "All India Trinamool Yuva", which was led by her nephew, Abhishek Banerjee.
+Suvendu was replaced by Saumitra Khan in 2013, and later, Yuva was merged with Trinamool Youth Congress, and Abhishek Banerjee was made its president.